arturo-lang/arturo/README.md

 Editors & IDEs
 ------------------------------

-If you prefer to use some specific editors, we already support the most popular ones:
+If you prefer to use some specific editors, the most popular ones are already supported:

 - **SublimeText**: https://github.com/arturo-lang/art-sublimetext-package
 - **Atom**: https://github.com/arturo-lang/art-atom-package